 SPA 119 Practical Spoken Spanish.
 1-2 cr.
 Continuation of SPA 118.
 Not part of the sequence of required foreign language courses.
-Prereg: SPA 118 or cons. instr.
+Prereq: SPA 118 or cons. instr.
 EL.

 SPA 201 Third Semester Spanish.
 4 cr.
-Reviews grammar taught during first two semesters while adding new material with some stress on idiomatic usage.
-All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
+Flevick's grammar taught during first two semesters while adding new material with some stress on idlomatic usage.
+All four skills (reading, writing, listening and speaking) are practiced and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
-Prereq: SPA 105 or SPA 107 or cons. instr.
-EL.
+Prereg.
+SPA 105 or SPA 107 or cons. instr.
+HFA/SQ (205).

-SPA 203 Third Semester-Part I. 2 cr.
+SPA 203 Third Semester-Part I. 2 or.
 This course is the first module of a two-part third-semester sequence.
-Reviews grammar taught during the first two (or four) semesters while adding new material with some stress on idiomatic usage.
-All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
+Reviews grammar raught during the first two (or four) somesters while adding new material with some Stress on Idlumatic usage.
+All four slotts (reading, writing, listening and speaking) are practiced and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
-Prereq: SPA 105 or SPA 107 or cons. instr.
+Prereq: SPA 105 or SPA 107 or constinist.
 (This course in combination with SPA 204 is equivalent to SPA 201.)
-EL.
+HFA.

 SPA 204 Third Semester-Part II.
-2 cr.
-Continuation of SPA 203 and second module of a two-part third-semester sequence.
+2 or.
+Communition of SPA 203 and second module of a two-part third-semester sequence.
 Field trip may be required.
-Prereq: SPA 203 or cons. instr.
+Prereq: SPA 203 or dons in str.
 (This course in combination with SPA 203 is equivalent to SPA 201.)
-EL.
+HFA.

 SPA 205 Fourth Semester Spanish.
-4 cr.
+4 ct.
 Continuation of SPA 201 or SPA 204.
 Reading, writing, audio/oral practice, cultural insights based on literary texts in Spanish.
 Field trip may be required.
-Prereq: SPA 201 or SPA 204 or cons. instr.
-HFA/PT.
+Prereq: SPA 201 or SPA.
+204 or cons. instr.
+HFA/PT/SQ (201).

-SPA 206 Fourth Semester-Part I. 2 cr.
+SPA 205 Fourth Semester-Part I, 2 or.
 Continuation of SPA 201 or SPA 204.
-This is the first module of a two-part fourth-semester sequence.
+This is the first module of a two-part tourth-semester sequence.
 Reading, writing, audio/oral practice, cultural insights based on literary texts in Spanish.
 Field trip may be required.
-Prereq: SPA 201 or SPA 204 or cons. instr.
+Prereq: SPA 201 or SPA 204 or cons.
+Instr.
 (This course in combination with SPA 207 is equivalent to SPA 205.)
 HFA/PT.

 SPA 207 Fourth Semester-Part II.
 2 cr.
-Continuation of SPA 206 and second module of a two-part fourth-semester sequence.
-Field trip may be required.
-Prereq: SPA 206 or cons. instr.
-(This course in combination with SPA 206 is equivalent to SPA 205.)
-HFA/PT.
+Continuation of SPA 206 and second module of a two-part fourth-somester sequence.
+Find this may be required.
+Praced.
+SPA 206 or cons.
+Instr.
+(This course in combination with SPA 206 is equivalent to SPA 206.)
+HFA/PT

 SPA 215 Elementary Conversation and Composition.

 1-2 cr.
-May be taken concurrently with SPA 201 or by itself.
+May be taken concurrently with SPA 201 or by its self.
 Stresses practical application of theory learned in 4-credit courses.
-Written and audio/oral exercises based on cultural, everyday topics.
+Written and audiovaral exercises based on cultural, everyday topics.
 Carries no retroactive credit.

-Prereq: SPA 105 or SPA 107 or cons. instr.
+Prereq: SPA 105 or SPA 107 or cons, instr.
 EL.

 SPA 216 Elementary Conversation and Composition.
 1-2 cr.
-May be taken concurrently with SPA 205.
-Carries no retroactive credit.
-Prereq: SPA 215 or cons. instr.
+May be taken concurrently with SPA 205, Carnes no retroactive credit.
+Prereq: SPA 215 or cons.
+Instr.
 EL.

-SPA 219 Spanish for Business.
-3 cr.
+SPA 219 Spanish for Business, 3 or.
 Designed to acquaint the student with the vocabulary and practices of the business community.
 Oral and written practice in the preparation of letters and forms.
 Carries no retroactive credit for work completed in high school.
-Prereq: SPA 201 or SPA 204 or cons. instr.
+Prersec SPA 201 or SPA 204 or cons.
+Instr.
 EL.

-SPA 221 Introductory Survey of Peninsular Literature, Eighteenth to Twentieth Centuries.
-3 or Modern master-places in fiction, drama, poetry, and essay, Lectures in literary fustory and criticism, exercises in interpretation, compositions, oral presentations, and class discussions in Spanish, Prereq.
-SPA 205 or SPA 207 or cons. nsir.
-HEA/PT/SQ(222)
+SPA 221 Introductory Survey of Peninsular Literature, Eighteenth to Twentieth Centuries, 3 cr.
+Modern masterpieces in fiction, drama, poetry and essay.
+Lectures in literary nistory and onticism, exercises in interpretation, compositions oral prescritations and class discussions in Spanish, Prereq.
+SPA 205 or SPA 207 or cons. instr.
+HFA PT/SO(222).